thirtysix/TFBS_footprinting3/README.md

 The Docker installation will have a default RAM allocation that is too low (\~2GB) to run TFBS_footprinting.
 This setting should be changed to \>6144MB.
 In Windows this can be adjusted by navigating through: Docker system tray icon\>Settings\>Advanced\>Memory.
 After changing this value, Docker will restart, which could take several minutes.

-## 2.3 Requirements
+## 2.4 Requirements

-These requirements are automatically installed by the PIP installer, and are already present in the Docker image:
+These requirements are automatically installed by Conda and the PIP installer, and are already present in the Docker image:
 -   biopython
 -   numpy
 -   matplotlib